 If you have access to merge but don't have enough security access to view things such as attributes, you won't be able to choose which item survives when the records are merged.
 Rock will take the value from the primary person/family you choose at the top of the merge panel.
 This could lead to unintended data being selected during the merge.
-You should consider giving individuals who process merge requests 'View All Attributes' access as described above.
+You should consider giving individuals who process merge requests full access to all person attributes.